mbrenman/TetrisPlayground/README.md

 ## Example Agents

 There are multiple agents already defined in the `agents` directory, and they are described more fully in the paper in the repo.

+##Troubleshooting
+* Open an issue with GitHub's issue reporting system
+* Send me an email at mattbrenman@gmail.com

+## Author

+mbrenman, mattbrenman@gmail.com

+## License

+This project is available under the MIT license.
+See the LICENSE file for more info.